yukarasan/yukarasan/README.md

 ### ❓ What I’m Working On

-These days, I'm am working on getting better at puplic speaking and communication! 💬 I'm also working on building a hoppy project that involves a website and an app for the real estate sector.
+These days I am working on building a hoppy project that involves a website and an app.

 📫 **Connect with me:** [LinkedIn](https://www.linkedin.com/in/yusufkarasan/)